May 1, 2010 at 3:42 pm

 An etching of a decoration with a name and a floral design below it.

-This etching was kind of neat because it was different.
-What I did was use a decoration design out of a stencil book and typed the persons name inside the open area.
-Then a floral design was added below it to add more flavor and style to the glass.
+I thought this was kind of neat because it was different.
+What I did was use a decorative drawing out of a stencil book and typed the persons name inside the open area.
+Then I added a floral design below that to add more flavor and style to the glass.
 There are stencils and clipart books out there that have plenty of decoration designs that look fairly artistic.
 I will be making a list of sources soon and let everyone know.

 So what did you think?
 Do you have any comments, questions, or tips?
 Then leave them below.